 Below, Figure 2b portrays a Pugh Selection Matrix.
 This is very helpful in the selection process because it is designed to evaluate multiple options against each other, relative to a baseline option.
 It is more commonly known as a selection or decision matrix for this reason.
 The goal of the Pugh Selection Matrix is to maximize the major parameters while the goal of the other selection matrix will be to minimize the other major parameters.
 However, this method does have a flaw in that we cannot account for qualitative factors.
 On the other hand, we will be able to assess distinct factors such as: complexity, stability, and mobility.
 As a result, we can compare the concepts on a general basis, and not just the numerical values, which could be irrelevant if the overall design is flawed.

-Figure 2b: Pugh Selection Matrix
+Table 1: Pugh Selection Matrix